lowjenhui/autocompaste-html/readme.txt

-The new IV is "Number of articles displayed"
+The new IV is: "Number of articles displayed"

 I created a JSON generator to output the JSON for the blocks and trials.
 The JSON is then copied into a JSON file.